vfarcic/vfarcic.github.io/self-healing/README.md

 He wrote the "Test-Driven Java Development" book published by Packt Publishing.

-He is currently working on a book tentatively called "The DevOps 2.0 Toolkit: Automating the Continuous Deployment Pipeline with Containerized Microservices"".
+He is currently working a book called "The DevOps 2.0 Toolkit: Automating the Continuous Deployment Pipeline with Containerized Microservices".

 Contact Details: